 Sex trafficking is an entirely separate crime from “conspiracy to sex traffic.”
 Like it sounds, this crime occurs when two or more people scheme to carrying out a sex trafficking operation.7Las Vegas criminal defense attorney Michael Becker gives an example:

 Example: Bret and Tim plan to trick a woman they know into working for them as a housekeeper.
 They communicate with her about wages and job requirements, and they buy her train ticket into Las Vegas.
 All the while they are planning to lock her in their basement and force her to be a prostitute.
 Someone tips off the police, who then arrest Bret and Tim and book them at the Clark County Detention Center for conspiracy to sex traffic.

 Note that Bret and Tim may be convicted of conspiracy to sex traffic even though their plan never materialized.
 If Bret and Tim had forced the woman into prostitution, they could be convicted of both conspiracy to commit sex trafficking and the crime of sex trafficking.
-Learn more about the Nevada crime of conspiracy (NRS 199.480).
+Learn more about conspiracy (NRS 199.480).

 Facilitating Sex Trafficking

 The crime of facilitating sex trafficking is when a person either: